GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Benchmark Design

 \textbf{Fidelity Shift --- Concept Shift.} As illustrated in Fig.~\ref{fig:b}, DFT methods at different fidelity levels tend to yield varying distributions of the band gap estimation $Y$ given the same set of input data $X$, thus reflecting the shift of $\mathbb{P}(Y|X)$ characterized by concept shift.
-Namely, the expected estimation band gap values tend to increase sequentially from PBE (the lowest estimation) to HLE17, HSE06*, and HSE06 (the highest estimation). {We construct 2 separate shift cases: one with HSE06 as the target domain $\cal T$ and the other with HSE06* as the target domain.} {In both cases, the remaining three levels are used as the source domain $\cal S$, each serving as a subgroup in the source-domain splits.}
+Namely, the expected estimation band gap values tend to increase sequentially from \texttt{PBE} (the lowest estimation) to \texttt{HLE17}, \texttt{HSE06*}, and \texttt{HSE06} (the highest estimation). {We construct 2 separate shift cases: one with \texttt{HSE06} as the target domain $\cal T$ and the other with \texttt{HSE06*} as the target domain.} {In both cases, the remaining three levels are used as the source domain $\cal S$, each serving as a subgroup in the source-domain splits.}

-\subsubsection{DrugOOD-3D: 3D Conformers of Drug Molecules --- Biochemistry}
+\subsubsection{\texttt{DrugOOD-3D}: 3D Conformers of Drug Molecules --- Biochemistry}

-\textbf{Motivations.} ML techniques have been applied to various biochemical scenarios, such as protein design \citep{anand2022protein}, molecular docking \citep{corso2023diffdock}, \textit{etc}., thereby catalyzing the process of drug discovery. {Despite the success, one major challenge for ML-aided drug discovery is still the limited experimental data to cope with dynamic real-world pharmaceutical scenarios.
-Consequently, model performance easily degrades due to the underlying distribution shifts.} Unpredictable public health events like COVID-19 may introduce entirely new targets from unseen domains.
+\textbf{Motivations.} ML techniques have been applied to various biochemical scenarios, such as protein design \cite{anand2022protein}, molecular docking \cite{corso2023diffdock}, \textit{etc}., thereby catalyzing the process of drug discovery. {Despite the success, the performance of ML-aided drug discovery easily degrades due to the underlying distribution shifts.} Unpredictable public health events like COVID-19 may introduce entirely new targets from unseen domains.
 Besides, the assay environments, where biochemical properties are measured, may also largely diverge.
 These challenges related to the distribution shift spur a need for generalizable ML models to further advance drug discovery.

-\textbf{Dataset.} We adapt DrugOOD \citep{ji2022drugood} and propose \textbf{DrugOOD-3D}, with our main focus on the geometric structure of molecules and the GDL backbones.
-We leverage a conformer for each molecule and then assign a 3D coordinate to each atom.
-We adopt the task of Ligand Based Affinity Prediction (LBAP) in predicting the binding affinity of a given ligand molecule. {We transition the task to a binary classification problem, using AUC scores for evaluation metrics, in line with the simplifications made for the regression task as also done by DrugOOD.
-There are {3} sources of distribution shifts as follows.}
+\textbf{Dataset.} We adapt DrugOOD \cite{ji2022drugood} and propose \texttt{DrugOOD-3D}, with our main focus on the geometric structure of molecules and GDL models.
+We adopt the task of Ligand Based Affinity Prediction (LBAP) in predicting the binding affinity of a given ligand molecule.
+We transition the task to a binary classification problem, using AUC scores as evaluation metrics, following DrugOOD.
+We built \texttt{DrugOOD-3D-Scaffold}, \texttt{DrugOOD-3D-Size}, and \texttt{DrugOOD-3D-Assay} datasets, corresponding to shift cases of \texttt{lbap-core-ic50-scaffold}, \texttt{lbap-core-ic50-size}, and \texttt{lbap-core-ic50-assay}, which cover scaffold, assay, and size shifts introduced as follows.